d12frosted/elpa-mirror/stable-melpa/macrostep-geiser-readme.txt

-Provides `macrostep' support for scheme by leveraging `geiser'.
+Provides `macrostep' support for `geiser' and `cider'.

 To enable `macrostep' in `geiser-mode' buffer, execute `macrostep-geiser-setup'.
 The latter function can be added to